-'Some Like It Hot'
+'Some Like It Hot' (1959)

 In 1959, Monroe returned to familiar territory with the wildly popular comedy Some Like It Hot, with Jack Lemmon and Tony Curtis.
 She played Sugar Kane Kowalczyk, a singer who hopes to marry a millionaire in this humorous film, in which Lemmon and Curtis pretend to be women.
-They are on the run from the mob after witnessing the St. Valentine's Day Massacre and hide out with an all-girl orchestra featuring Monroe.
-Her work on the film earned her the honor of "Best Actress in a Comedy" at the 1959 Golden Globe Awards.
+They men, on the run from the mob after witnessing the St. Valentine's Day Massacre, hide out with an all-girl orchestra featuring Monroe.

+Monroe's work on the film earned her the honor of "Best Actress in a Comedy" at the 1959 Golden Globe Awards.

 In 1962, Monroe was dismissed from Something's Got to Give — co-starring Dean Martin — for missing so many days of filming.
 According to an article in The New York Times, the actress claimed that the absences were due to illness.
 Martin declined to make the film without her, so the studio shelved the picture.